Table of Contents

 These consoles were designed for GBA cartridges.

-The Game Boy Advance consoles had no system language.
-The language in the game depended solely on the cartridge.
+The Game Boy Advance family has no system language.
+The game language depends on the cartridge.

 Backward Compatibility

-Nintendo DS is the sixth generation of consoles.
+Nintendo DS is the sixth generation of handhelds.
 It included:

 Nintendo DS;